-Forty percent of all persons with an initial event¹ in 2011 relapsed into crime within three years.
-The percentage that relapsed among women was 29 percent and 43 percent among men.
+Forty one percent of all persons with an initial event¹ in 2012 relapsed into crime within three years.
+The percentage that relapsed among women was 30 percent and 43 percent among men.
 The statistics show very small changes over time.

 A regression analysis confirms most of the patterns shown in the tables.
-Men relapse more often than women, the risk of relapsing into crime increases with the number of previous adjudications, and there is no difference over time.
-Men have a 55 per cent greater risk of relapsing into crime than women, people with 9 or more previous adjudications are almost twenty five times more likely to relapse into crime than those with no previous adjudication.
+Men relapse more often than women, the risk of relapsing in to crime increases with the number of previous adjudication, and there is no difference over time.
+Men have a 54 percent greater risk to relapse into crime than women, people with 9 or more previous adjudication has almost twenty five times greater risk relapsing into crime than those with no previous adjudication.

-It is common that a liberty depriving sanction in the initial event is followed by a liberty depriving sanction in the relapse event.
-Almost one in three (31 %) of those that relapse into a liberty depriving sanction had a liberty depriving sanction as most interfering sanction in the initial event.
-A total of 53 per cent had been deprived of liberty some time prior to the relapse event when previous adjudications 5 years before the initial event are included.
+It’s common that a liberty depriving sanction in the initial event is followed by a liberty depriving sanction in the relapse event.
+Almost one in three (32 %) of those that relapses into a liberty depriving sanction had a liberty depriving sanction as most interfering sanction in the initial event.
+A total of 55 percent had been deprived of liberty some time prior to the relapse event when previous adjudications 5 years before the initial event are included.

 Brå has published new recidivism statistics from 2012.
 The statistics have been improved through various measures in terms of reliability, quality and timeliness.
 The new recidivism statistics aim, as before, to give an overview of the level, structure and development of relapses into crime.
 The new statistics also present new measures such as time to first relapse.

 The new statistics is divided into to two products, one final and one preliminary recidivism statistics.
 The difference is the follow up time and the time for collection of conviction decisions that include relapses into crime.
 These time periods are three years each in the final statistics and one year each in the preliminary statistics.
 This gives the possibility to present more reliable final statistics compared to the preliminary statistics.